 -

-No Trespass Order — The student is prohibited from being on any campus property and/or entering specific University facilities.
-Any student alleged to have violated a campus and/or building ban may be subject to arrest.
+Campus and/or Building Ban - The Student is prohibited from being on any University property and/or entering specific University facilities.
+Any Student alleged to have violated a campus and/or building ban may be subject to additional disciplinary action.

 -